roisinanglim/restfulapi/README.md

 #### Packages Required
-SQL - You will require an SQL database to create and store the tables details.
-Download Here Python - You will require pytho to generate your functions to conduct the CRUD commands.
-Download Here
+MYSQL - You will require an SQL database to create and store the tables details.
+[Download Here ](https://www.mysql.com/downloads/)
+Python - You will require python to generate your functions to conduct the CRUD commands.
+[Download Here](https://www.anaconda.com/distribution/)
+Flask Server - This will be required to This is download as part of the anaconda package.[Download Here](https://www.anaconda.com/distribution/)